aliakasem/Urban_Data_Analysis_Course/README.md

 - Active participation in class and on Teams accounts for **15%** of the final grade.
 - Students are encouraged to collaborate but must submit individual assignments.

-For additional questions, reach out via MS Teams or during office hours.
+For additional questions, reach out via email.